spatie/laravel-medialibrary/README.md

 }
 ```

 When associating a jpg-file or png-file to the library it will, besides storing the original image, create a derived image for every key in the array.
 Of course "list" and "detail" are only examples.
-You can use any string you like as a key.
+You can use any string you like as a key as long as it doesn't contain underscores (future versions of this package will remove this limitation).
 The example above uses a width and height manipulation.

 Internally the medialibrary uses [Glide](http://glide.thephpleague.com) to manipulate images.
 You can use any parameter you find in [their image API](http://glide.thephpleague.com/api/size/).